 a.
 Follow the simple instructions you will be receiving to gain access to the Menorah Live Streaming.

 b.
 We encourage you to make sure your monitor, television, or computer is a good distance from your seats.

 c.
 To simulate the feeling of seeing the Rabbi on the bima, place your streaming device on a stand and on a Yontiff tablecloth.

 The High Holidays are a time of learning and spiritual growth, of preparation for the new year.
 Why not check out these new sites that provide great resources to "get in the swing of the chagim".

 Physical objects can aid spiritual ritual.
 Filling your home sanctuary with ritual objects can set a tone.
 Judaica doesn't just help adults get in the mood; it can also help children engage with core High Holiday teachings in a year when they won't be getting that reinforcement at Hebrew school.
 For example, you can teach kids about charity by giving them a tzedakah box.

-Temple Menorah is delivering prayer books to each family ahead of the High Holidays.
 Dust off your candlesticks and light candles on the night before Rosh Hashanah.
 Have apples, honey and challah on hand.
 You can even set up a special table to display these items during services.

 6. During Services

 Now that you've prepared a space for worship at home, you have to actually attend virtual shul:

 a.
 Don't be a lump on a log!
 Be participatory - not passive.